Looking for a graduate job?

 We have graduate and undergraduate opportunities in Risk Assurance, Actuarial, Audit, Consulting, Deals, Legal, Tax or Technology.

 Our aim is to be ‘the leading professional services firm’, and to achieve this we must be innovative, responsible and attract outstanding people.

 Our purpose is to build trust in society and solve important problems for our clients, helping them tackle business challenges and improving how they work.

-With almost 18,000 employees at offices UK-wide, attracting the right talent continues to be paramount and, as a progressive employer, we continue to develop a diverse and agile workforce who feel empowered to be the best they can be.
-This includes supporting different ways of working, with ‘Everyday Flexibility’ allowing our people to better balance work and life, and ‘dress for your day’, where employees decide what’s appropriate given their daily responsibilities.
+With 20,000 employees at offices UK-wide, attracting the right talent continues to be paramount and as a progressive employer, we continue to develop a diverse and agile workforce who feel empowered to be the best they can be.
+This includes supporting different ways of working with 'Everyday Flexibility' allowing PwC people to better balance work and life, and 'dress for your day', where employees decide what's appropriate given their daily responsibilities.

 Opportunities are at the heart of a career with PwC.

-Graduates and undergraduates can expect to be part of a stimulating environment working on challenging projects where you’ll have access to a world of opportunity and experiences, in a culture that embraces difference.
-No matter what your degree or background, PwC have a range of roles to suit everyone.
+At PwC, graduates and undergraduates can expect to be part of a stimulating environment working on challenging projects where they have access to a world of opportunity and experiences, in a culture that embraces difference.
+No matter what you degree or background, PwC have a range of roles to suit everyone.

-We look for talented people eager to learn, with business awareness, intellectual and cultural curiosity.
+We look for talented graduates eager to learn, with business awareness, intellectual and cultural curiosity and the ability to build strong relationships.
 Trainees can develop and grow within a supportive and nurturing learning environment - in some business areas, this could mean working towards a professional qualification.

-Whatever your route, we are focused on our people achieving their full potential, where hard work and accomplishments are recognised and rewarded with a competitive salary and a tailored, flexible benefits scheme.
+Whatever the route, PwC is focused on its people achieving their full potential, where hard work and accomplishments are recognised and rewarded with a competitive salary and tailored, flexible benefits scheme.